sutingchen/genetic-algorithm-set-covering/README.md

 # genetic-algorithm-set-covering
-Implement the genetic algorithm developed by Beasley and Chu (1996) for solving set covering problems
+Implements the genetic algorithm developed by Beasley and Chu (1996) for solving set covering problems